 As the 1980s neared its conclusion, snooker’s decade-long boom showed no real signs of evaporating with the 1988/89 snooker season boasting a record eight ranking events.

-Steve Davis won the 1988 BBC Sports Personality of the Year award, underlining the affinity the sport had with the viewing public at the time.
+Steve Davis won the 1988 BBC Sports Personality of the Year award, underlining the affinity the viewing public had with the sport at the time.